 Standing There Productions has existed in some form or other in Melbourne since 2003.
 Our first project was a theatre production, People Watching, which was awarded second prize in the International Student Playwright Competition.
 In 2005 & 2006 we made a short a film called I Could Be Anybody.
 In April 2007, our second play, For We Are Young And Free, ran for three weeks at fortyfivedownstairs as part of the Melbourne International Comedy Festival, where it was one of three shows nominated for a Golden Gibbo Award.
 In 2008 our second comedy festival show Greatness Thrust Upon Them enjoyed a successful four-week season at Comedy @ Trades, at Trades Hall.
-We also make the occasional video (including The Receptionist) and we have an artists' residency at Arthur and Yvonne Boyd's property, Bundanon, in New South Wales, in August 2008.
+We also make the occasional video (including The Receptionist) and we had an artists' residency at Arthur and Yvonne Boyd's property, Bundanon, in New South Wales, in August 2008 and 2010.
 For more regular updates on what else we're up to, go to the Diary.

 Who are we?

 In its current incarnation, Standing There Productions' three principals are Lorin, Rita and Stewart.
 Rita works in film and television professionally and she usually produces Standing There Productions projects and looks after the company's finances.
 Lorin writes and directs for Standing There Productions while maintaining a part-time job as an event coordinator at a public sector legal organisation.
 Stewart's first role in Standing There Productions was as a performer, playing Raj in People Watching.
 Since then, he has worked as cinematographer on our short film, I Could Be Anybody and he designed the For We Are Young And Free publicity campaign.
 Stew's role usually has to do with dreaming up solutions to questions of a visual, marketing-based, or technical nature.
 (And acting.
 It sometimes involves acting).
-Standing There Productions is now four years old and although there are only three of us who attend the weekly production meetings, there is a long list of people we consider part of Standing There Productions, including regulars such as Paul Daniel (website designer) Robin Gerardts-Gill (actor, filmmaker), Melanie Howlett (founding member and Standing There Captain of Industry), and Tim Stitz (founding member, performer).
+Standing There Productions is now eleven years old and although there are only three of us who attend the weekly production meetings, there is a long list of people we consider part of Standing There Productions, including regulars such as Paul Daniel (website designer) Robin Gerardts-Gill (actor, filmmaker), Melanie Howlett (founding member and Standing There Captain of Industry), and Tim Stitz (founding member, performer).

 What's our point?